sdanialraza/clanker/README.md

 # clanker

-A friendly AI bot for your Discord server
+A friendly AI bot for your Discord server.